1. What is Open Engagement (OE)?

 4. When does OE happen?

-Open Engagement generally happens in mid to late April each year.
+Open Engagement generally happens in the late spring of each year.
+2018 marks our last conference for the foreseeable future as we will embark on an exploratory year to gauge the needs of the field of socially-engaged art.
 For this year’s info, please see our About page.

 5. How does one become involved with OE?